SystemsApproach/private5g/software/scale.rst

 or physical machine).
 We now describe how to scale Aether to run on multiple servers, where we assume this cluster-based configuration throughout the rest of this Appendix.
-Before continuing, though, you will need to remove the Quick Start configuration by typing:
+Before continuing, though, you need to remove the Quick Start configuration by typing:

 .. code-block::

    root@host:/workdir# make aether-uninstall

 There are two aspects of our deployment that scale independently.
-One is Aether proper: a Kubernetes cluster running the set of microservices that implement SD-Core and AMP.
+One is Aether proper: a Kubernetes cluster running the set of microservices that implement SD-Core and AMP, and optionally, other edge apps.
 The other is gNBsim: the emulated RAN that generates traffic directed at the Aether cluster.
 Minimally, two servers are required—one for the Aether cluster and one for gNBsim—with each able to grow independently.
 For example, having four servers would support a 3-node Aether cluster and a 1-node workload generator.
 This example configuration corresponds to the following ``hosts.ini`` file:

 .. code-block::